British Columbia -> Dividend tax credit

 BC Income Tax Act s.
 4.69

-The BC September 2017 Budget proposes to increase the enhanced dividend tax credit from 10% of the taxable dividend to 12%, effective January 1, 2019.
+The BC September 2017 Budget increased the eligible dividend tax credit from 10% of the taxable dividend to 12%, effective January 1, 2019.
 This relates to the increase in the general corporate income tax rate from 11% to 12% effective January 1, 2018.
 The tables of marginal tax rates show the marginal tax rates for eligible and non-eligible dividends and other income.

 For marginal tax rates and thresholds for each year up to the current year, federally and for each province and territory, see the Tables of Marginal Tax Rates.

-See our Tables of Enhanced Dividend Tax Credit Rates for rates for all provinces and territories.
+See our Tables of Eligible Dividend Tax Credit Rates for rates for all provinces and territories.

 BC Ministry of Finance resources: Dividend Tax Credit

 The Federal 2016 Budget announced that the gross-up rate for non-eligible dividends (also know as regular dividends, or small business dividends) would be not be revised further after 2016, and the Federal tax credit rate for these dividends would remain at 2016 rates.
 See the article on the non-eligible dividend tax credit for more information.
 BC did not subsequently make any changes to the non-eligible dividend tax credit rate.

 The BC 2017 Budget proposed to reduce the dividend tax credit rate for non-eligible dividends from 17% of the gross-up to 15% of the gross-up, effective for the 2017 taxation year.
 This is due to the proposed reduction of the small business corporate income tax rate from 2.5% to 2% effective April 1, 2017.
 This change was confirmed by the BC September 2017 Budget.